-Monday-Friday during school hours.
+Monday-Wednesday during school hours.
 Please allow 24-48 hours for a response, with the exception of holiday breaks, weekends and when our office is closed.

 If there is a life-threatening emergency, and the student requires immediate assistance, please call 911 or go to your nearest hospital emergency room.